NVIDIA/DeepLearningExamples/PyTorch/Detection/SSD/README.md

 Our scripts for SSD300 v1.1 presents two ways to run inference.
 To get meaningful results, you need a pre-trained model checkpoint.

-One way is to run an interactive session on Jupyter notebook, as described in a [Quick Start Guide](#8-start-inferencepredictions).
+One way is to run an interactive session on Jupyter notebook, as described in a 8th step of the [Quick Start Guide](#quick-start-guide).

-Another way is to run a script `src/SSD300_inference.py`.
+Another way is to run a script `examples/SSD300_inference.py`.
 It contains the logic from the notebook, wrapped into a Python script.
 The script contains sample usage.

 To use the inference example script in your own code, you can call the `main` function, providing input image URIs as an argument.
 The result will be a list of detections for each input image.